 WHO GOVERNS ADMISSION TO THE BAR IN GEORGIA?

 The Constitution of the State of Georgia grants jurisdiction to the Supreme Court of Georgia to control admission to the bar.
 A set of Rules promulgated by the Supreme Court governs bar admission policies and procedures.
 The Rules are administered by two separate and distinct boards.
 The Board to Determine Fitness of Bar Applicants inquires into the character and fitness of all applicants, and the Board of Bar Examiners deals with questions of the applicant's competence.
 Both Boards must certify the applicant to the Court for the applicant to be eligible for admission.
-The staff of the Office of Bar Admissions reports to both Boards.Back to FAQ
+The staff of the Office of Bar Admissions reports to both Boards.Back to TOP

 WHO IS ON THE TWO BOARDS?